gur26001/ConverseGPT/README.md

-FRONTEND HOSTED ON VERCEL -
+FRONTEND HOSTED ON -  vercel.com
-SERVER HOSTED ON -
+SERVER HOSTED ON - render.com